GSMUTNSR/book_codes/README.md

 Version
 -------
 This is version 2 (GSM-2.0).
 Here are the main changes compared to GSM-1.0 :
 _ Bugs found and corrected in rarely used options:
 .
-Truncated spaces with valence holes and energy/particle-hole truncations

-.
-Spectroscopic factors with cluster and nuclei projectiles
+Truncated spaces with valence holes and energy/particle-hole truncations .
+Spectroscopic factors with cluster and nuclei projectiles .

-.
 Multipoles in GSM-CC
 .
-GSM optimization in 1D and hybrid 1D/2D codes using partial storage or on the fly.

-.
 1 valence proton, and different numbers of protons in diagonalized Hamiltonian and basis Hamiltonian was giving wrong results.
 .
 Valence protons, harmonic oscillator shells, and different numbers of protons in diagonalized Hamiltonian and basis Hamiltonian were giving wrong results.
 .
-Using valence holes in asymmetric proton-neutron spaces
+Codes had to be slightly reworked for Qbox calculations.
 _ Added tests when reading the input file.
 _ Slight changes in input files with overlap function only.
 _ Added test files in "test_files" directories.
 _ A few misprints found and corrected in the user's manual.

 Exercises
 ---------

-The Hamiltonian of Exercise X of Chapter 9 had to be refitted and results recalculated.
+The results of Exercise X of Chapter 9 had to be refitted and recalculated.

-Conclusions are the same, but percentages given in the solution have changed:
+Conclusions are the same, but percentages given in the solution changed:
 85% -> 90%
 75% -> 82%
 69% -> 81%
 23% -> 13%
 22% -> 13%.

 The results of Exercise XI of Chapter 9 also had to be recalculated and slightly adjusted.
 All conclusions remain the same.